rust-lang/rustc-dev-guide/src/contributing.md

 [perfdash]: https://perf.rust-lang.org/dashboard.html

-If you suspect that your change may cause a performance regression (or improvement), you can request a "perf run" (your reviewer may also request one before approving).
+If you suspect that your change may cause a performance regression (or improvement), you can request a "perf run" (and your reviewer may also request one before approving).
 This is yet another bot that will compile a collection of benchmarks on a compiler with your changes.
 The numbers are reported [here][perf], and you can see a comparison of your changes against the latest